dejan2609/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-team-lead.md

 - Foresee any information/potential blockers in advance and have them resolved/share information via email/channel notification so that the other time zone members have clarity/unlbocked once they come online early the next day

 ## General Tips

+- Try what works for your team
+- Do a round table with all team members to garner their thoughts and reach a collective conclusion - avoid being authoritative
+- Sometimes what the majority suggests isn't always the best solution - at those times enforce authority and guide the team in the right direction
+- Improve things step by step - you can't change the culture overnight
+- Place trust in the team members - avoid micro management (use only when necessary)
+- Market your team's work
+- Give credit where credit's due

 {% include donate.html %}
 {% include advertisement.html %}